gouxiaojuan/gouxiaojuan/README.md

 ## Hi there 👋

-I am Xiaojuan Gou, a bioinformatics researcher
+I am Xiaojuan Gou, a Ph.D. student and bioinformatics researcher.

 ## About me
 I am a Ph.D. student at Huazhong Agricultural University (HZAU), China, with research interests in bioinformatics data analysis and software development.
 My current work focuses on single-cell RNA sequencing and spatial transcriptomics data analysis, as well as applications in neurobiology and immunology.